 Celiac disease can be difficult to diagnose.
 Along with a thorough medical history, there are two tests that can rule out whether a gluten hypersensitivity is linked to celiac disease.
 One option is to test your blood for antibodies that are produced during an autoimmune reaction.
 Individuals with celiac disease will have significantly higher levels of IgA or IgG antibodies.
 A second option is to take a small tissue sample of the small intestine.
 A lab will examine the biopsy and determine if the villi inside the small intestine are damaged due to this autoimmune disease.

-What is Gluten Sensitivity/Intolerance?
+What is Gluten Intolerance or Sensitivity?

 Non-celiac gluten sensitivity (NCGS) is a newly recognized condition in which individuals experience adverse reactions after consuming wheat and other foods with gluten, but do not fall under a celiac disease or wheat allergy diagnosis.
 Recent research has shown that additional factors present in wheat may also play a role in non-celiac gluten sensitivity, making the term non-celiac wheat sensitivity (NGWS) more common.

 Individuals who are diagnosed with NGWS may be sensitive to small carbohydrates present in wheat.
 Because gluten-free products contain much lower levels of these carbohydrates (FODMAPs), consuming gluten-free products often brings significant improvement in symptoms.
-These symptoms often include:
+These symptoms may include:

 -